coredao-org/CoreDAO-Docs/docs/stake-and-delegate/btc-staking/Ledger-Core-Guides/mainnet/btc-staking.md

 ### Connect Core Wallet to the Staking Website

 1. Connect your Core Mainnet wallet to the website.
 This will be used as the CORE reward address.

 2. Click on the "**Connect**" button in the top right corner of the website.
+From the displayed wallet modal, select the wallet of your choice configured for use with Core Mainnet.

 <p align="center" style={{zoom:"80%"}}>
 ![install-coredao-app-on-ledger](../../../../../static/img/ledger-core/mainnet/connect-core-wallet.png)
 </p>

-3. From the displayed wallet modal, select the wallet of your choice configured for use with Core Mainnet.

 ### Connect Ledger Hardware Wallet to Website
-Before connecting your Ledger device to the website, it's important to ensure you are using your primary Bitcoin (BTC) account for staking BTC on Core.
-Refer to the [official guide from Ledger](https://support.ledger.com/article/115005195945-zd) to set up a Bitcoin (BTC) account on your device, if you haven't already.
+Before connecting your Ledger device to the website, ensure you are using your Ledger device’s primary Bitcoin (BTC) account for staking BTC on Core.
+Refer to the [official guide from Ledger](https://support.ledger.com/article/115005195945-zd) to set up a Bitcoin (BTC) account on your device, if you haven't already done so.

 #### Staking Option One: Connect Ledger Wallet Directly